Instant Pot Whole Chicken (with gravy!)

 - If desired, place half a lemon, half an onion and/or fresh herbs in the cavity of the chicken.
 Rub the remaining seasoning rub over the chicken.

 - Place the chicken on top of the trivet in the Instant Pot, breast side up.
-Close the lid and turn the steam release valve to the sealing position.
+Close the lid and move the steam release valve to the sealing position.

 - Use the Pressure Cook/Manual setting and set the cook time on high pressure for 6 minutes per pound for a fresh chicken.
 A 4 pound fresh chicken will need to cook for 24 minutes, a 4.5 pound chicken will cook for 27 minutes, and a 5 pound fresh chicken will cook for 30 minutes, for example.

-- Use an instant read thermometer to check that the temperature of the chicken has reached at least 165 degrees F at the thickest part of the leg, not touching the bone.
+- Use an instant read thermometer to check that the temperature of the chicken has reached at least 165° F at the thickest part of the thigh or leg, not touching the bone.

 To Cook a Frozen Chicken: